Why big data analytics holds the key to tackling the changing terror threat

 Post 9/11, agencies started focusing on ‘known unknowns’.
 They concentrated on filling knowledge gaps associated with the new threat from extremism and gathering intelligence to counter that threat.

-Getting that information means there must be a starting point – a known organisation or set of individuals that can act as a gateway to more intelligence.
-With organised threats, agencies can ask targeted questions about the organisation and its inner workings.
+Getting that information means there must be a starting point – a known organization or set of individuals that can act as a gateway to more intelligence.
+With organized threats, agencies can ask targeted questions about the organisation and its inner workings.

 Success is about asking the right questions to build up intelligence and identify the known unknowns.
 But today, you’re more often dealing with unknown unknowns.

 These groups may be operating independently with little or no organization, but they still pose a very real threat.
 They’re elusive and low-profile, so agencies often don’t see them as high-risk.
 So, how do you find the trail left behind by these potential attackers from all of the data you have?
 The real challenge of the unknown unknown scenario is that you simply don’t know what questions to ask – or who or what to look for.

 Use a big data stick

 That’s where big data analytics comes in.
 Everyone leaves a data footprint behind – bank accounts, travel patterns, phone records and online activity.
 This kind of data can be your best source of intelligence.
 And analytics can be your most effective weapon against the unknown unknowns.